AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 </code>
 </pre>

 Note that the two instances of the `ManagerExecuteMsg` enum are the exact same type.
 It allows you to send multi-hop IBC messages.
-However, as Abstract's infrastructure is completely linked and doesn't have a home-chain (yet), multi-hop transactions are not really something you would use often.
+However, as Abstract's infrastructure is completely linked and doesn't have a home-chain (yet), multi-hop transactions (of these kind) are not really something you would use often.

 ## Specification of Interchain Abstract Accounts